🗓️ Itinerary Guide · Updated April 2026 · ★★★★★ 4.9/5 · 🇦🇺 Local-Built Since 2008

 📱 Apps to Download

-Frequently Asked Questions
+Frequently Asked

 Is 3 days enough for Brisbane?

-Three days is enough to experience Brisbane properly — the major city precincts, a wildlife encounter, and a regional day trip that shows you the broader Southeast Queensland landscape.
+Three days is enough to experience Brisbane properly — the major city precincts, a wildlife encounter, and a regional day trip that shows you the broader South-East Queensland landscape.
 Extending to 5 days opens up the Gold Coast, Sunshine Coast (if you've used Day 3 for Australia Zoo), Byron Bay, the Glass House Mountains, and whale watching season on North Stradbroke Island (June–October).
 See our 5-day Queensland itinerary for the extended version.

 Should I visit Australia Zoo or the Sunshine Coast on Day 3?

 Australia Zoo if you're travelling with children aged 4–15, or if wildlife is the priority above all else.
-Lone Pine on Day 2 and Australia Zoo on Day 3 gives you the two best wildlife parks in Southeast Queensland back-to-back — they cover completely different ground and the combination is genuinely extraordinary.
+Lone Pine on Day 2 and Australia Zoo on Day 3 gives you the two best wildlife parks in South-East Queensland back-to-back — they cover completely different ground and the combination is genuinely extraordinary.
 Sunshine Coast if you're an adult couple or solo traveller who loves food, markets, and nature.
-For first-time visitors to Queensland with one day-trip choice, the Sunshine Coast typically delivers the broader range of experiences in a single day.
+For first-time visitors with one day-trip choice, the Sunshine Coast typically delivers the broader range of experiences in a single day.

 Can I do Brisbane in 3 days without a car?